norvig/pytudes/README.md

 # Who is this for?

 To continue the musical analogy, some people think of programming like [Spotify](http://spotify.com): they want to know how to install the app, find a good playlist, and hit the "play" button; after that they don't want to think about it.
-There are plenty of other tutorials that will tell you how to do the equivalent of that for various programming tasks—this one won't help.
+There are plenty of other tutorials that will tell you how to do the equivalent of that for various programming tasks.
 But if you think of programming like playing the piano—a craft that can take [years](https://norvig.com/21-days.html) to perfect—then I hope this collection can help.

 # Index of Jupyter (IPython) Notebooks